-WCEU-USW Local 407 represents employees at the Torrance Logistics Company's operations WCEU-USW Local 407 represents employees at the forrance Logistics Company's operations throughout southern and central California.
+WCEU-USW Local 407 represents employees at the Torrance Logistics Company's operations throughout southern and central California.
 The Company is headquartered at 12851 166th Street in Cerritos, California.
 We support the training of the workforce as it improves upon the skills of the workers we represent.
 Therefore, WCEU-USW Local 407 supports Torrance Logistics Company's application for funding from the Employment Training Panel.